1758 - French operations on the coast of Coromandel

 - The Bridgewater (24) of Captain John Stanton, and Triton (24) of Captain Thomas Manning, which were lying at Fort St. David, saw their escape cut off by the French squadron.
 To save them from capture, their captains decided to run them ashore and to burn them.
 Their crews were added to the garrison.

-- At noon, Admiral Pocock made Negapatam (probably Nagapattinam).
+- At noon, Admiral Pocock made Negapatam (present-day Nagapattinam).

 Combat of Cuddalore